Glenn Tipton: Career

-Illness
+Personal life and illness

+Tipton lives in the village of Romsley, Worcestershire, in the West Midlands near Birmingham, England, and has a state-of-the-art recording studio built next to his home.
+During the 1980s he also bought a property in Spain.
+He has two children, Karina and Rick, both of whom played on his solo album Baptizm of Fire.

 On 12 February 2018, Tipton revealed that he had been diagnosed with Parkinson's disease, with which he was first diagnosed in 2008, thus ceasing his duties to perform on tour as the disease's progression left him unable to play the more challenging material.
 Rob Halford said that Tipton rejected the idea of having to be assisted with an additional guitarist backstage on tour for cover on some of his guitar parts or to use backing tracks.
 He then said that he witnessed first-hand the struggles Tipton experienced during the making of Firepower.
 Halford later said that Tipton made his decision five days prior to his public announcement, adding that Tipton would be "with us in spirit – every show, every song" on tour, and being overwhelmed by positive support and responses from fans.
 Bassist Ian Hill explained that Tipton faced a similar situation during rehearsals for the Redeemer of Souls Tour in 2014.
 At the time of the announcement, he said that Tipton made the decision to step off the stage due to his health, which caused emotional heartache for the band.
 Tipton said that he was shocked to hear the news of his diagnosis and "made me even more determined to fight.
 I could still play, so I just continued recording and touring."
 He would later say that he was "sort of shocked", describing it as "a pretty cruel disease."

 In June 2018, Judas Priest launched the Glenn Tipton Parkinson's Foundation in Tipton's honour, in which they would sell specially designed t-shirts featuring Tipton playing guitar on the front and with the slogan "No Surrender" on the back with the Judas Priest cross on it.
 Tipton explains that the foundation would help raise money in hopes of finding a cure for Parkinson's disease.
 He also says that a new "pioneering treatment" from his personal specialist would also help treat other sufferers of the disease.
 Hill said that the band had known for some time that Tipton was diagnosed with Parkinson's disease before his announcement, again recalling the difficulties during the first days of the Redeemer of Souls Tour, but improved as time progressed.
 He says that Tipton's "as good as anyone can be given the situation.
 Glenn is out with us most of the time, anyway.
 And when he's feeling well enough he'll get on stage, and I can't promise anything, but he'll get up and do the encores with us."